British Agricultural Revolution: Selective breeding of livestock

-In England, Robert Bakewell and Thomas Coke introduced selective breeding as a scientific practice, mating together two animals with particularly desirable characteristics and also using inbreeding or the mating of close relatives, such as father and daughter, or brother and sister, to stabilise certain qualities in order to reduce genetic diversity in desirable animal programmes from the mid-18th century.
-Arguably, Bakewell's most important breeding programme was with sheep.
+In England, Robert Bakewell and Thomas Coke systematized selective breeding, managing the reproduction of animal stock to reinforce desirable traits.
+Bakewell's most important breeding programme was with sheep.
 Using native stock, he was able to quickly select for large, yet fine-boned sheep, with long, lustrous wool.
-The Lincoln Longwool was improved by Bakewell, and in turn the Lincoln was used to develop the subsequent breed, named the Dishley Leicester.
+The Lincoln Longwool was improved by Bakewell, and in turn the Lincoln was used to develop the subsequent breed, the Dishley Leicester.
 It was hornless and had a square, meaty body with straight top lines.